BahaEgara/Personal-Portfolio/README.md

 This portfolio is a reflection of my journey, and I hope you enjoy exploring it as much as I enjoyed creating it.

 ### 🌟 Highlights of My Work
-//Will add my projects once I'm done with the portfolio
+Will add my projects once I'm done with the portfolio